 Olivia told her dad just today that her two favorite subjects in school are reading and Latin.
 This makes a mama feel good to hear after all of the struggle we had with her reading and finally finding our way.

 As for the Latin, this has been something she has loved since we started it last fall.
 To tell the truth, I really love it myself and can’t wait for us to learn more as the years go on.

 What surprised me most, though, was how much the little brothers wanted to join in on the Latin studies.
 I finally had to start letting them study it with us.
-Using a combination of curriculum and Latin games and printables, we have a fun and effective time with elementary Latin at our house.
+Using a combination of curriculum and games from the Latin Practice Resource Library, we have a fun and effective time with elementary Latin at our house.